utsav0/daily-dev-tips/src/pages/posts/refactoring-old-code.md

   index++;
 }

-sortable.sort(function(a, b) {
+sortable.sort(function (a, b) {
   return b[1] - a[1];
 });
 ```

-The person achieved the exact goal, using a loop and manual plus on an index.
+The person achieved the same goal, using a loop and manual plus on an index.
 Perfect solution, but perhaps we can make it even better?

 ## Refactoring the code